 But if you spend your life mourning the fact that you didn’t get to Italy, you may never be free to enjoy the very special, the very lovely things about Holland.

-I couldn't make it without the support of my friends on the trach forum.
+It must also be said, I couldn't have made it this far in this journey without the support of my friends on the trach forum and other medical support groups.
 I've copied this here for them and all the other moms of children with special needs out there.
+We are sorority sisters.

 To You, My Sisters.............................by Maureen K. Higgins